abdurrahmanyildirim/e-trade/README.md

 ```
 You can use this admin account => `dev@dev.com/123456` for see admin panel too.

-# How to use is for different projects
+# How to use it for different projects
 ### Back-end
 You can add your env file under env folder at back-end directory and change to ENV value at main.js file under back-end directory.
 ### Front-end